nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `addc n/NAME p/PHONE_NUMBER e/EMAIL l/LAST_CONTACTED_TIME s/STATUS [t/TAG]…​`

-* NAME, PHONE_NUMBER, EMAIL and LAST_CONTACTED_TIME are compulsory fields.
-STATUS and TAG are optional.
+* NAME, PHONE_NUMBER, and EMAIL are compulsory fields.
+STATUS, TAG and LAST_CONTACTED_TIME are optional.
 * PHONE_NUMBER must contain only numbers, and be at least 3 digits long.
 * EMAIL must be of the format local-part@domain and adhere to the following constraints:
   1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).